Mahnaz Malik

-Mahnaz Malik FRGS (Mahnaz; Urdu: مہناز ملک; born 4 February 1977) is a British-Pakistani barrister, arbitrator, and author.
+Mahnaz Malik FRGS (Mehnaz; Urdu: مہناز ملک; born 4 February 1977) is a British-Pakistani barrister, arbitrator, and author.
 She is involved with improving co-operation between Pakistan and the UK and the US.
 She obtained European and UK funding to establish a project to give legal assistance to children detained in Pakistan.
 She specializes in complex international disputes involving investors and states.

 Malik is a Partner Fellow at the Lauterpacht Centre for International Law, a visiting Fellow at the Warburg Institute and a Governing Body Fellow of Hughes Hall, Cambridge.
 She is also one of the seven external judges on the World Bank Sanctions Board.

 Early life and education

 Mahnaz Malik was born in Lahore, Pakistan.
 After graduating from Karachi Grammar School in 1995, Malik won a British Council Chevening Scholarship, which enabled her to undertake undergraduate studies in the United Kingdom, where she chose to research Law at Cambridge University.
 In 1998, Malik graduated with a B.A. degree in Law (Cambridge's equivalent to the LLB).